lhoangan/lhoangan.github.io/_posts/spiritual/2019-03-14-pray-and-receive.md

 the only thing that I got from Catechism classes and reading the Bible when I was a child.
 I wasn't sure what it all means, but one thing that I knew as that Jesus teaches us to call God "our Father", doesn't that enough to make us His children?

-There's only 2 choices for this, either we reject the premise and walk away or give it a try.
-It doesn't seem harm or cost us anything the latter, and we can withdraw at anytime we like.
-So without full understanding

 It's a long story how it all came about for me, maybe for another time, but for now it turned out that by accepting the premise, I was opened to a whole new life.